Clean Water Fund

 - Sealing Unused Wells: Sealing unused wells that could become a pathway for contaminants to enter drinking water sources

 - Private Well Protection: Evaluating the occurrence and distribution of contaminants in private wells and developing additional education and outreach to protect private well users

-- Virus Monitoring Study: Monitoring concentrations of viruses in a group of community water systems and conducting a companion community illness study
+- Pathogen Project: Monitoring concentrations of viruses in a group of community water systems and conducting a companion community illness study

 - Groundwater Protection Strategies (GRAPS): Determining a process for local implementation of groundwater restoration and protection strategies

 - County Well Index Enhancement: (now the Minnesota Well Index): Enhanced the primary source of information about drinking water wells for the state

 - Lake Superior Beach Monitoring: Monitoring beaches along Lake Superior to notify the public when swimming is not advised, working with partners to reduce contaminant sources, and evaluating a modeling tool

 - Water Reuse: Developed recommendations for practices and policies to ensure that water reuse can be safe and sustainable in Minnesota